What's the Best Construction Radio: 5 Job Site Boombox Reviews

 For all you DeWalt Tool fans out there, this construction radio/stereo is for you.
 Once again, DeWalt hits the nail on the head with a good combination of job site versatility, compact size and weight, all at a reasonable cost.

-The standout feature of the DeWalt is that it can be run on AC power of course, but also on both the Dewalt 12v and 20v battery systems.
-With a built in charger for both these battery types and good job site extras like the two AC power outlets, this construction radio also becomes your portable power bar when electricity is far away and extension cords are limited.
+The two standout features of the is that it can be run on AC power of course, but can also be powered by both the Dewalt 12v and 20v battery systems, and with a built in charger it can charge both these battery types while you work - and can be stacked along with other toughsystem modules.
+DeWalt ToughSystem Stereo

 Lastly, a good feature of the DeWalt job site radio is its 3 year warranty, I have yet to find a longer one.
 If you’re already running DeWalt tools and you’re looking for quality and durability that won’t break the bank, give this one a try.

-Makita LXRM03B Radio Review: Smallest, Lightest Work Site Option
+5. Makita XRM06B 18V LXT Bluetooth: Smallest, Lightest Work Site Option

 Professional quality and durability have long been associated with the strong Makita brand name and while their job site radio is no exception, it is similar to the Dewalt in that it is a more basic model than either the Milwaukee or the Bosch.

-For all your apple iphone and ipod products, the Makita has a topside docking mount but be aware: your device will be exposed to the weather as no compartment exists to shelter those devices when playing or charging.
+For all your apple iphone and android devices, the Makita is bluethooth ready and has a topside docking mount but be aware: your device will be exposed to the weather as no compartment exists to shelter those devices when playing or charging.
 There is an external MP3 port, but not one for USB.

 Sound is produced from two side mounted 3” speakers that provide decent sound for a compact player like this one weighing in at just nine pounds.